 The routine cholesterol test that your doctor gives you can indeed be a good indicator of our current health state, but now you can see why the advice that we’re then given based on the cholesterol test (do whatever it takes to lower that cholesterol) can actually make our health worse.
 Eating less cholesterol is pointless, it does not lower the level in your blood because you do not digest cholesterol.
 Taking cholesterol lowering meds can lower the cholesterol in your blood, but that does not equate to better health.
 It’s more likely to worsen your health because it’s slowing down your body’s natural healing process.
 So what can we do?

-We do want to have a lower cholesterol level, because a naturally lower level means there’s not a lot of damage being done to our cells needing healing, aka we are relatively healthy.
-Yet, if we lower the levels manually, that will probably make us sicker.
+We do want to have a lower cholesterol level, because a naturally lower level means there’s not a lot of damage being done to our cells, aka we are relatively healthy.
+Yet, if we lower the levels manually, that will make us sicker.
 What we need to do is to stop thinking about cholesterol as the problem that needs fixing.
 It is a symptom.
-The problem is the damage that was initially done to our cells, which triggered the immune process in our body that then created all that cholesterol in order to heal.
+The problem is the damage that was initially done to our cells, which triggered the immune process in our body that then produced all that cholesterol in order to heal.